-Alphonse Muambi is author, opinion maker and Lobbyist from the Democratic Republic of Congo.
-Alphonse Muambi is also speaker and participates in (inter) national fora on Africa, global issues, strategic resources and development.
-He also publishes essays in newspapers such as Trouw.
-His book Democracy cannot eat is already in the bookstore.
-Alphonse Muambi also acts as a consultant in the areas described above with respect to Congo.
-He remains closely involved in the political process in that country.<br />
+Alphonse Muambi is an author, opinion maker and lobbyist from the Democratic Republic of Congo.
+Alphonse Muambi speaks, consults and participates in: international fora on Africa, global issues, strategic resources and development.
+His essays are published in numerous newspapers such as Trouw.
+‘Democracy Cannot Eat’ is his latest book and is now available in bookstores.
+Alphonse,remains closely involved in political processes within the DR. Congo.